antespbau/Portfolio-of-personal-data-analysis-projects/Danish Power Market Analytics: Forecasting and PnL Analysis/readme.md

   <img src="https://raw.githubusercontent.com/antespbau/Portfolio-of-personal-data-analysis-projects/main/Danish%20Power%20Market%20Analytics%3A%20Forecasting%20and%20PnL%20Analysis/PNG/PNG/reduced_model_actual_vs_predicted_DK2.png" width="700"/>
 </p>

-**Observations:**

-- No consistent improvement over Market Drivers
-- Slightly noisier predictions
-- No better capture of extreme movements

-**Conclusion:**

-Additional structural variables increase complexity without improving accuracy.
+The extended model does not provide a clear improvement over the Market Drivers model.
+Predictions become slightly noisier and the ability to capture extreme movements does not improve.
+This indicates that increasing complexity does not necessarily enhance predictive performance.

 ---